Karen Krantzcke: Death

-While playing on the Challenger circuit in the USA in 1977, Krantzcke suffered a heart attack while jogging.
-In response to her untimely death, the WTA instituted the Karen Krantzcke Sportsmanship Award which is still awarded annually to a female professional tennis player.
+While playing on the Challenger circuit in the US in 1977, Krantzcke suffered a heart attack while jogging.
+In response to her untimely death, the WTA instituted the Karen Krantzcke Sportsmanship Award which is still awarded annually to an active WTA Tour player after a vote by fellow tennis pros.

 A street in the Canberra suburb of Nicholls, Australian Capital Territory, Krantzcke Crescent, is named after the tennis star.

 Team results

 Krantzcke played twice in Federation Cup for Australia; in 1966 and 1970.
 She also represented Australia in the Bonne Bell Cup in 1974.